 This pattern is no longer available to purchase, very sadly, but it's still nice to see it!

 This ECY classic is easily customised - this version has monochrome stripes.

 A stylish tee with pretty lace detail on the front.

 Aisling by Justyna Lorkowska - Yarrow with Milburn 4ply in Steel

 Grellow gives a stylish twist to this classic pattern.
 This shawl uses 400m of each colour.

 Heart Deco by Louise Zass-Bangham - Crocosmia

 This pattern was included in Louise's book Knit Play Colour.
 This design uses 100g of yarn but the book offers guidance for customising the design.
-The ebook is only available on Ravelry.
+The ebook is available on LoveCrafts.

 I hope you've found this blog post useful and inspiring, and if you have anything to add please do let us know on the email address at the top.
 We love to see your makes!